SummaryRead the full fact sheet

 As a result, your old life no longer seems to have the same importance as before.
 If there is no way of expressing or understanding the complex feelings that you are having, it can lead to a sense of disorientation and lost connection with your old life.

 The disconnection may be from people who are close to you; from activities like your work or social life; or from things that were previously meaningful, like religion, hobbies and sports.
 You may also have feelings of disconnection from the person you felt you were before the event.

 When to seek help for survivor reactions to a traumatic event

 Survivor reactions are a normal consequence of being involved in a traumatic event.
-However, if they do not resolve after a few weeks, considerable distress may result and for some people this can lead to mental health problems (or worsen mental health problems that they already had before the event), such as , reactions or states of .
+However, if they do not start resolving after a few weeks, it may result in considerable distress.
+For some people, this can lead to (or worsen mental health problems that they already had before the event), such as , reactions or states of .

 Early support from trained professionals can prevent complications and help the recovery process.
 Seek professional help if:

 - your reactions are interfering with your day-to-day life and relationships